 Evaluate vendors: From discovering how long they have been providing software in your industry to understanding the make-up of their teams e.g. Are their developers and support teams in-house?
 Do they have people on the ground in your country?
 Most vendors should also provide online testimonials and case studies so you can see how other companies in your industry have benefitted and found working with this supplier.

 Complete an RFP: Following all this preliminary research, you should have a smaller shortlist of potential systems and vendors to choose from.
 This is usually the time to create a request for proposal (RFP) according to the criteria you've set and send it out to your top candidates.
-An RFP allows your shortlist of vendors to document if, and how, they can fulfil your requirements—saving you some of the legwork and ensuring you get all of your answers in the same format for easier digestion.
+An RFP allows your shortlist of vendors to document if, and how, they can fulfill your requirements—saving you some of the legwork and ensuring you get all of your answers in the same format for easier digestion.
 If you're a food and beverage manufacturer, you can save even more time by using this RFP template.

 Ask your peers and understand industry reputation: Whether you reach out to your peers or look at accolades and recommendations by industry bodies, trying to form a picture of each vendors standing and reputation will help you evaluate.

 See a product demo: By seeing the software in action, you’re looking to find out: Does the system truly have the industry-specific features it’s billed to, or are workarounds required?
 Do those features come as standard or are there additional modules that you’ll need to purchase?
 Is the functionality easy to access and use for your staff?